 Safety first: always unplug electric mowers before repairing, and keep mains plug beside you so no one inadvertently reconnects the power supply.
 Wear safety gloves while working with blades.

-- Place the blade onto the spacers ensuring any pegs are located in the appropriate holes on the blade.
+Set the blade onto the spacers and ensure that any pegs are located in the appropriate holes on the blade.

-- Place the blade bolt through the centre hole in the blade and turning clockwise, tighten the bolt.
+Now finally fit the blade bolt through the centre hole in the blade and turning clockwise, tighten the bolt.
 We advise to begin by using your hands and then with your spanner.

 The information provided in the article above is meant as a guide only, and eSpares accepts no liability for any problems experienced whilst attempting any repairs.
 If in any doubt about fixing your appliance, always contact a qualified engineer.